DynamicApproach/Shank-Project/Docs/ICSI 311 Assignment 6  More on Functions.md

 Create a new set of classes: `InterpreterDataType`, `IntDataType`, `FloatDataType`.

 The first is an abstract _base_ class.
-It is _it's own parent_.
+It is _its own parent_.
 It declares a ToString and a
 FromString:

         public abstract String ToString();